openvinotoolkit/model_server/docs/ensemble_scheduler.md

 Input images can be sent to the service requesting resource name `image_classification_pipeline`.
 There is example client to do exactly that.

-1. Check accurracy of the pipeline by running the client:
+1. Check accuracy of the pipeline by running the client:
 ```
 ~$ cd model_server
 ~/model_server$ make venv